acronis/go-cti/cti-spec/SPEC.md

 **Cross-domain Typed Identifiers (CTI)** is a conventional system that provides a structured, standardized approach for uniquely identifying data types, instances and their relationships across multi-service, multi-vendor, multi-platform and multi-application environments.
 By encoding essential information about vendor, package, and version, CTI ensures consistent, scalable identification of data types and instances in shared data storage, API objects, and documentation.
 Designed to support interoperability, CTI enables cross-platform compatibility and prevents conflicts by assigning each data type and instance a globally unique identifier that retains meaning and structure across contexts.

+The CTI notations offer broad applicability.
+Here are just several examples of how they can be used:

+- **API Data Type Definitions**: CTI ensures unique identification and data structures compatibility across different services and systems APIs.
+- **UI Data Type Definitions**: CTI enables consistent definitions for UI components, such as form fields, dropdowns, and layout elements, ensuring compatibility and reusability of UI data types across different screens or control panels.
+- **Event Schema Definitions**: CTI enables precise event schemas definition and events relationship streamlining, such as linking events to specific topics, managing hierarchical event types or referencing API data types in events payload.
+- **Access Rights (Roles) Definitions**: CTI facilitates precise definition and versioning of user roles, permissions, and access rights, ensuring compatibility across services and enabling traceability in multi-system environments.
+- **Configuration Management**: CTI can define and version application configurations, enabling dynamic updates and compatibility checks without manual intervention.
+- **Database Schema Definitions**: CTI helps to organize and version database schemas, ensuring extensibility and compatibility of the schemas, which can be leveraged by database schemas migrations frameworks.
+- **Data Warehouse Schema Management**: CTI simplifies managing and versioning large-scale data warehouse schemas, ensuring consistent definitions of datasets and enabling traceability across various data sources.

 CTI are not limited to identifying data structures and instances alone; they also enable several advanced capabilities:

 - **Cross-references**: Allow fields in one data object (e.g., type A) to reference objects of a different type (e.g., type B), enabling data linkages and associations across types.